julielerman/DockerTestContainersDotNet/README.md

     }
 ```

-Finally, we have the test!
-It will grab the default connection string from the container (_postgres variable) and use that to pass in the needed db options to the EF Core CustomersContext defined in the service project.
+Finally, we have the test, itself!
+The following code will grab the default connection string from the container (_postgres variable) and use that to pass in the needed db options to the EF Core CustomersContext defined in the service project.

 Then it creates two new customers using methods in the service which also saves them to the database.